Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Introduction

-Bipartite entanglement between two physical systems, such as, for example, two photons is revealed by the fact that outcomes of subsequent local measurements in a certain degree of freedom on these two subsystems are random but always correlated, even when the particles are separated by a large distance~\cite{Horodecki2009}.
-Here, we focus on multi-photon bipartite entanglement.
-Experimentally, this type of state can be created by means of spontaneous parametric down-conversion (SPDC)~\cite{Pan2012}.
-SPDC sources deterministically produce a two-mode squeezed vacuum (SV).
-This Gaussian quantum state carries entanglement between quadratures of electric field (continuous variables, CVs) but also between photon numbers in the two modes (discrete variables, DVs), which are unbounded~\cite{Chekhova2015}.
-The latest advances in integrated quantum optics facilitate precise generation and manipulation of SV states in optical chips~\cite{Lenzini2019}, as well as detection of their photon number statistics using transition-edge sensors (TESs)~\cite{Gerrits2011} with quantum efficiency reaching $95\%$~\cite{Lita_2008}.
+Bipartite entanglement between two physical systems such as, e.g.\ two photons, can be revealed by their Bell nonlocality, i.e.\ the fact that outcomes of local measurements on these two subsystems exhibit correlations which cannot be described by local hidden variable models~\cite{Horodecki2009}.
+In this paper we focus on multiphoton bipartite entanglement, engineered from two-mode squeezed-vacuum (SV) states, which are used as our primary resource.
+This Gaussian quantum state is naturally and deterministically produced from a pulsed coherent light via the spontaneous parametric down-conversion process (SPDC), the most ubiquitous source of quantum light~\cite{Pan2012}.
+It carries entanglement between the quadratures of the electric field (continuous variables, CVs) but also between photon numbers in the two modes (discrete variables, DVs), which are unbounded~\cite{Chekhova2015}.
+The latest advances in experimental integrated quantum photonics facilitate precise generation and manipulation of near-single-mode SV states in optical chips~\cite{Lenzini2019}, as well as detection of their photon number statistics using state-of-the-art PNR detectors~\cite{Gerrits2011}.
+The most successful PNR detectors are transition edge sensors (TES) which have negligible dark count rates and quantum efficiencies which can exceed $95\%$~\cite{Lita2008, Fukuda_2011}.
+Integrated photonic devices have also contributed to the development of practical quantum communications scenarios~\cite{integrated_QKD, integrated_qcomm}.

-In our protocol a DV entanglement of high local dimension is created from two sources of an SV state using a generalized Bell measurement.
-The latter is realized by multiphoton quantum interference on a beam splitter followed by TESs.
-The protocol can also be realized in a delayed-choice scheme which frees the parties from using quantum memories and allows them to share near-maximally entangled states in realistic implementations.
-Our setup can also provide entanglement for applications in quantum metrology and quantum key distribution (QKD).
+In our protocol, a verifiable DV entanglement of high local dimension is created from two sources of an SV state using an entangling measurement at a remote station.
+The measurement is realized by multiphoton quantum interference on a beam splitter (BS) followed by PNR detectors.
+The protocol can also be carried out in a delayed-choice scheme which frees the parties from using quantum memories and allows them to share near-maximally entangled states in realistic implementations.
+These states have been proven to be useful not only for QKD, as specified above, but also find an immediate application in quantum metrology.
+These are multiphoton generalized Holland--Burnett (HB) states, which have been experimentally proven to allow near-optimal quantum-enhanced optical phase estimation in a lossy environment~\cite{Thekkadath_npj_2020}.